Kaipatiki Public Arts Trust

 Public Art in Glenfield

-Kaipātiki Public Arts Trust is delighted to announce the launch of an artwork at Oruamo Domain on Glenfield Road.
+In 2022, Kaipātiki Public Arts Trust delivered an artwork at Oruamo Domain on Glenfield Road.

 ‘Soft Focus … Summer’s Day’ by David McCracken is a 3.5 metre torus that has been likened to a wrinkly tyre rolling down the hill.
 It’s shiny surface provides humorous reflections and children are enjoying climbing onto it.

-Click here for more details about the artist and background of the Oruamo Domain project
+Click here for more details about the Oruamo Domain project.

 Art Speaker Series